ChandlerKenworthy/ChandlerKenworthy/README.md

   <ul>
     <li><strong>Description:</strong> A chess bot that you can play.</li>
     <li><strong>Technologies:</strong> <img width="20" src="https://github.com/devicons/devicon/blob/master/icons/cplusplus/cplusplus-original.svg"/><img src="https://github.com/devicons/devicon/blob/master/icons/python/python-original.svg" width="20" /> (C++, Python)</li>
     <li><strong>Key Features:</strong> Fully working GUI allowing you to play the computer at chess.
 Warning: the bot is quite good.
 Move generation and picking the best move is all done without any libraries.
 This was my first major personal project.
-Also includes a Python API so you can generate legal moves and fetch the board repreentation in Python!</li>
+Also includes a Python API so you can generate legal moves and fetch the board representation in Python!</li>
     <li><strong>GitHub Repo:</strong> <a href="https://github.com/ChandlerKenworthy/ChessEngine">Click here.</a></li>
   </ul>
   <h3>Sports Field Tactic Visualiser</h3>